This set of Manufacturing Processes Multiple Choice Questions & Answers (MCQs) focuses on “Laser Beam Machining – 1”.

-Explanation: The electrons at ground state can be excited to higher state of energy by absorbing energy form external sources like increase in electronic vibration at elevated temperature, through chemical reaction as well as via absorbing energy of the photon.
+Explanation: The electrons at ground state can be excited to higher state of energy by absorbing energy form external sources like increase in electronic vibration at elevated temperature, through chemical reaction as well as via absorbing the energy of the photon.

-Explanation: In the model of atom, negatively charged electrons rotate around the positively charged nucleus in some specified orbital paths.
-The geometry and radii of such orbital paths depend on a variety of parameters like number of electrons, presence of neighbouring atoms and their electron structure, presence of electromagnetic field, etc.
+Explanation: In the model of an atom, negatively charged electrons rotate around the positively charged nucleus in some specified orbital paths.
+The geometry and radii of such orbital paths depend on a variety of parameters like number of electrons, presence of neighbouring atoms and their electron structure, presence of an electromagnetic field, etc.

 Sanfoundry Global Education & Learning Series – Manufacturing Processes.